Talal Selhami: Career

-In 2005, he made his maiden short Sinistra.
+In 2005, Selhami made his maiden short Sinistra.
 After the success of the short, he made the short Partir en smoke in 2007.
 In 2010, he made his first feature film, Mirages.
 The film officially represented in Marrakech International Film Festival in 2010 and the Tangier National Film Festival in 2011.
 The film later won two awards: For Best Image and Best Female Interpretation.
 At the Brussels International Fantastic Film Festival (BIFFF) in Brussels, 2011 she film received a Special Jury Prize.

-In December 2018, he released his film Achoura, La nuit des enfants as a Franco-Moroccan joint production.
+Selhami directed and co-wrote the Moroccan-French horror-fantasy film Achoura (2018).
 The film was screened in fifteen festivals around the world: including, the Paris International Fantastic Film Festival, the international fantastic film festival in Brussels, the Bucheon International Fantastic Film Festival (BiFan) in South Korea and the Neuchâtel International Fantastic Film Festival (NIFFF) in Neuchâtel.
-Later in 2019, Talal received the prize for the Best Production at the Tangier National Film Festival as well as the Jury Special Mention at the Sitges Film Festival.
+Later in 2019, Selhami received the prize for the Best Production at the Tangier National Film Festival as well as the Jury Special Mention at the Sitges Film Festival.
 Meanwhile, the film also awarded the Best Film Award at the HARD:LINE International Film Festival in Germany.